“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Young women classes are organized by age-groups.
 An age-group is all young women who will turn the same age during a calendar year.
 A class may include more than one age-group.
 Young women progress to a new class in January of the year they turn the age of the young women in that new class.

 Bishoprics and adult Young Women leaders prayerfully decide how to organize classes according to age.
 They consider leadership opportunities for young women.
-Each class should have a president and, where possible, one or two counselors and a secretary.
-Where possible, classes should be large enough so class presidencies have class members to serve.
+Each class, regardless of size, should have a president and, where possible, one or two counselors and a secretary.
+In units with sufficient young women, classes should be large enough so class presidencies have class members to serve.

 Classes are referred to by the unifying title of “Young Women.”
-If a ward has more than one class, age-groups are used to distinguish classes—for example, “Young Women 12–14.”
+If a ward has more than one class, age-groups are used to distinguish classes.

 God invites all to come unto Christ and assist in His work by: